NikhilSDate/FastGDPJEI/readme.md

 Interpretation is an instance of the Interpretation class.

 Go down to the section on the Interpretation object to learn how to use the information it contains.

+Note that FastGDP does not give good results if the diagram image is either very small or very large.
+The best results are obtained when the width and height of the image are between 150 and 350 pixels

 ## The Interpretation object
 Iterating over interpretation in a for loop will yield the points in the interpretation one at a time.